Suva: History

 In 1868, when Suva was still a small village, the Bauan chieftain, Seru Epenisa Cakobau, granted 5000 km2 of land to the Australian-based Polynesia Company, in exchange for the company's promise to pay off debts owed to the United States.
 More than a tenth of this land area, 575 km2, was located near Suva.
 The company's original intention was to develop a cotton farming industry, but the land and climate proved unsuitable.

 In 1874, control of the Fiji Islands was ceded to the United Kingdom.
 In 1877, the colonial authorities decided to move the capital to Suva from Levuka, Ovalau, Lomaiviti, because Levuka's location between a steep mountain and the sea made any expansion of the town impractical.
-Colonel F.E.
-Pratt of the Royal Engineers was appointed Surveyor-General in 1875 and designed the new capital in Suva, assisted by W. Stephens and Colonel R.W.
-Stewart.
-The transfer to Suva was made official in 1882.
+Colonel F. E. Pratt of the Royal Engineers was appointed Surveyor-General in 1875 and designed the new capital in Suva, assisted by W. Stephens and Colonel R. W. Stewart.
+The transfer of the administration to Suva was made official in 1882.

 In 1910, Suva acquired the status of a municipality, under the Municipal Constitution Ordinance of 1909.
 Its area remained one square mile until 1952 when Suva annexed the Muanikau and Samabula wards, expanding its territory to 13 km2.
 In October of that year, Suva was officially designated a city – Fiji's first.
 Suva later annexed Tamavua.
 Most recently, Suva further extended its boundaries by incorporating the Cunningham area at its northern edge.
 Since then, urban sprawl has led to the growth of a number of suburbs that remain outside the city limits.
 Together with the city, they form the metropolitan area known as the Greater Suva Area.

 Suva hosted the South Pacific Games in 2003 for the third time in the event's 40-year history.
 In preparation for hosting the event, the Fijian government, with the help of a $16 million aid package from the People's Republic of China, funded the construction of a new gymnasium, indoor sports centre, swimming pool, stadium, field hockey pitch, and grandstands in the area around Suva.

 Geography and physical characteristics

-Suva is not only the capital of Fiji, but also its commercial and political centre (though not necessarily its cultural centre), and its main port city.
+In addition to being the capital of Fiji, Suva is also its commercial and political centre (though not necessarily its cultural centre), and its main port city.
 It has a mix of modern buildings and colonial-period architecture.

 Suva is located around a harbour on a hilly peninsula in the southeast corner of Viti Levu Island, between Laucala Bay and Suva Harbour.
 The mountains to its north and west catch the southeast trade winds, producing year-round moist conditions.

-Although Suva is on a peninsula, and almost surrounded by sea, its coast is lined with mangroves- the nearest beach is 40 kilometres (25 mi) away, at Pacific Harbour.
+Although Suva is on a peninsula, and almost surrounded by sea, its coast is lined with mangroves - the nearest beach is 40 kilometres (25 mi) away, at Pacific Harbour.
 A significant part of the city centre, including the Parliament buildings, is built on reclaimed mangrove swampland.

-Central

-Suva is divided into six wards.
-Its central business district, which is in what is known as the Central Ward, occupies almost the whole southwestern side of the peninsula.